 What should I review before starting the installation process of new RAM on my Lenovo laptop?

-The Evolution of Display Technology in Lenovo Laptops
+The Evolution of Storage Capacity in Refurbished Lenovo Laptops